gorgexec/MvvmCore/README.md

 }
 ```

-and subscribed to model notification `Activity`:
+and the `Activity` subscribed to model notification:

 ```java
 public class MyActivity extends ActivityCore<MyViewModel> {